Are there any advantages to using Japanese ingredients?

 Zoë has held sushi courses and cooking classes for A. P. Moller – Maersk, Hugo Boss Nordic, Novo Nordisk, Novartis, Velux, Gorrissen Federspiel, Beierholm revision, Elbek & Vejrup and many more.

-At the Sushi course for beginners the attendance learn how to make delicate and tasty sushi rolls.
+At the Sushi course for beginners you will learn to make delicious and tasty sushi pieces.

 _